 Xamarin apps are so close to their real native counterparts that some advocates of the platform will argue that describing them as near-native, is to do them an injustice and that actually, they are native.

 While that is not an argument that this article will support or refute, there is no doubt that with Xamarin, your developers can create apps that use an operating system’s native controls, call the same UI functions and APIs as native languages, and are natively compiled.

 These capabilities together result in apps boasting native performance, behavior, and appearance, so if native is what you want, without the necessity to write an app for each operating system you will deploy to, Xamarin will get you closer to that goal than any other cross-platform tool currently available.

 Of course, the whole point of cross-platform mobile development is to save time and money, and those savings are eminently achievable when developing with Xamarin, especially given the possibility to share at least 70% of logic written with C# in the concurrent development of an iOS and Android app.

-It is even possible to do away with the typical specific customization for the two platforms by using Xamarin Forms, especially if you do not need a sophisticated user interface for your application.
+It is even possible to do away with the typical specific UI customization for the two platforms by using Xamarin Forms instead of Native, especially if you do not need a sophisticated user interface for your application.
 Better still, since the C# code that your developers write is then compiled into the native platform code, your app should perform significantly better than one built with web technology.